GeoMOER/moer-mpg-gife-basics/docs/units/_unit01/unit01-01_data_softwares.md

 Regarding installation, for Ubuntu Linux, the [Ubuntu GIS package](https://wiki.ubuntu.com/UbuntuGIS) is a good choice.
 For Windows, we strongly recommend installing everything via the [OSGeo4W](http://trac.osgeo.org/osgeo4w/) environment and not the standalone QGIS installation tool.

-## Things to take home from this session
-At the end of this session you should be able to:

-* have an rough idea about software tools that may be helpful